fg6/seq_factotum/README.md

 # seq_factotum
-A Python script to handle genomic sequences: calculate sequences stats, select a sequence, get contigs from scaffolds, print fasta from fastq
+A factotum Python script to handle genomic sequences: calculate sequences stats (n50,..), select a sequence, get contigs from scaffolds, print fasta from fastq, select sequences whose name does/doesn't match a string, select only sequences longer/shorter than a value, etc..

 ## Usage:
     factotum.py -f full_path_to_file [options]